 4. Take it outdoors.

-With summer right around the corner, one of the best at-home movie night ideas is to take it outside, although you might need a couple of extra gadgets for an outdoor movie night, such as a projector.
+During warmer months, one of the best at-home movie night ideas is to take it outside, although you might need a couple of extra gadgets for an outdoor movie night, such as a projector.

 This is also a perfect opportunity to invite the neighborhood kids over!
-Just make sure to tell everyone to bring a foldable garden chair or sleeping bag with them unless you want to spend days removing grass stains out of blankets.
+Just make sure to tell everyone to bring a foldable chair or sleeping bag with them unless you want to spend days removing grass stains out of blankets.

 5. Go offline.

 When I say “go offline”, I don’t mean canceling your Netflix subscription and digging up old DVDs and VHS tapes.